stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/01-public-cloud/05-gcp/30-create-gcp-gke-cluster.md

 ---
 title: "Create and Manage GCP GKE Cluster"
 metaTitle: "Create and Manage GKE IaaS Cluster"
-metaDescription: "Learn how to add and manage a GKE cluster deployed to GCP with Palette."
+description: "Learn how to add and manage a GKE cluster deployed to GCP with Palette."
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---